ryanodell/Mystic2D/README.md

     - Create a "common" header file
     - Implement lightweight logger

+# TODO/Tech Debt:
+    - Remove Sprite Batch instance from draw and replace with renderer
+    - Too tired to list out the rest

 # Usage
 ```c++
 // Create a class that inherits from "Game" and override these methods